 Finally, one of the best ways to go forward with SEO can be to look backwards.
-For instance, simply updating and republishing old blog posts with new content and images can increase organic traffic by as much as 111%.
+For instance, simply updating and republishing old blog posts with new content and images can increase organic traffic by more than 100%.
 In many cases, an unoptimized eCommerce site does not require tearing everything down and starting from scratch.
 Instead, much of your existing material can often easily be polished up and incorporated into a new SEO strategy.

 Don’t forget to implement analytics software on your site to monitor and measure organic search traffic and on-site engagement, ensuring your optimization efforts aren’t going to waste.
 Google Analytics provides a good, broad look at web traffic trends, and allows you to dig into organic search performance.
 Optimizing for customers’ internal search of your products is almost as important as optimizing for engine search; make note of common keyword synonyms or misspellings that may be taking away from the quality of their search results.

-Last but certainly not least, it can be helpful to act as independent researcher, and run an SEO version of A/B tests by changing particular elements of the site and observing visitor response over a period of time.
-Something as simple as an unfortunately placed “Add to Cart” button can significantly impact performance.
+Last but certainly not least, it can be helpful to act as an independent researcher, and run an SEO A/B test by changing particular elements of the site and observing visitor response over a period of time.
+Something as simple as moving the placement of an “Add to Cart” button can significantly impact performance.